Kacper1263/Newsletter-node.js/README.md

 # Change log:

 - 31.07.2019 - <b>New branch with new db</b>
-   - [ ] - Rebuild the old code to work with the new database
-   - [ ] - Add function to delete email from array
 * 31.07.2019 - (Register email) content in config
 - 30.07.2019 - <b>NOTE: The option to delete messages requires re-code to use a different library to support databases, because the current one does not support removing items from arrays</b>
 * 30.07.2019 - Send PM to bot owner when ERROR.
 Email messages now have CSS styles